Copyright for your business

 If you infringe copyright, you could be taken to court and run the risk of having to pay damages and compensation to the copyright owner.
 You could also face:

-- having an injunction taken out against you - to stop you using the copyright material
+- an injunction preventing you from using the copyright material

 - being ordered to surrender the copyright material to the copyright owner